ir-codes/ir-codes.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Hello, World!
+Welcome to IR Codes!
 ---
 This blog is brought to you in part by Barry Clark's jekyll-now project on GitHub, Jekyll, and GitHub Pages.
 Thank you all for these wonderful tools.
 This post is left here as a homage to how easy it is to spin up a developer-friendly markdown-based blog hosted for free and little to no command line intervention.
 Cheers!